olark/lightningjs/README.md

 final embed code will look something like this:

     window.lightningjs||(function(modules){...minified lightningjs embed code...})({});
-    lightningjs.require("zippyzoop", "//static.zippyzoop.com/zzloader.js");
+    lightningjs.require("zippyzoop", "//static.zippyzoop.com/zippyzoop.js");

-Keep in mind that the target file will be loaded **in its own `window` context**.
+Keep in mind that the target library will be loaded **in its own `window` context**.
 If you want to access the DOM of the actual page, you will need to grab the `window.parent` object.
-For example, `zzloader.js` would probably look like this:
+For example, `zippyzoop.js` would probably look like this:

     ;(function(window, document){

-        // ensure your codebase refers directly to these
+        // ensure your codebase refers explicitly to these
-        // window and document objects
+        // window and document objects when making changes
+        // to the parent page

     })(window.parent, window.parent.document);